Creating a new Internal Communication

 External Website Url

-• For External Website detail pages, the web page is embedded in an iframe in the detail page.
+• For External Website detail pages, the web page embeds in an iframe in the detail page

-• For Image Click Through detail pages, the URL is used as a hyperlink on the embedded image.
+• For Image Click Through detail pages, the URL is a hyperlink on the embedded image

 https://www.example.com

 Website URLs are subject to your organization's access policy.
-Ensure your intended target audience is authorized to access the site you want to use.
+Ensure you've authorized your intended target audience to access the site you want to use.

 When using an External Website detail page, the website must:

 • Allow display in an iframe.
-If it does not, a refused to connect message is displayed.
+If it doesn't, a refused to connect message displays

 Video Url